JUB-Yoush/home/src/routes/blog/ft-w24.md

 And these are NOT in any sorted order.

 ## [Emacs Org mode/Orgzly](https://orgmode.org/)
-Emacs org mode is a orginization system.
-It uses Org files, which are a type of markup file.
+"A GNU Emacs major mode for keeping notes, authoring documents, computational notebooks, literate programming, maintaining to-do lists, planning projects, and more — in a fast and effective plain text system."

+It's a file format and emacs plugin that combines the functionality of Google calendar, Notion, Obsidian, todoist, and much more.
+I've only gotten familiar with the basics but it's replaced all the previously mentioned applications and has been exactly what I've been looking for for a while.

 ## [Regolith WM (also Doom Emacs)](https://regolith-desktop.com/)
 Regolith is i3 running in gnome-session.
-If that means anything to you then you'd probably go "oh cool" or *gauche scoff* "You still need gnome-session?
+If that means anything to you then you'd probably go "oh cool" or *scoff* "You still need gnome-session?
 Talk about *bloat**".

 If that previous sentence was un-parsable that is to be expected.
 Regolith is a linux window manager.
 A Window manager is what you use to manage how applications are sorted and displayed on your monitor(s).
 Regolith is built on i3 (or sway), which is a tiling window manager.
 This means windows tile to take up the maximum amount of space on your screen. i3 is also workspace based.
 Pressing Mod (the windows key) + a number on your keyboard will switch to another virtual monitor.